 Christensen Farms Stage, located just outside the center, is a family friendly stage with daily performances entertaining and educating fair guests about agriculture including the Thank a Farmer Magic Show, showcases about FFA, demonstrations, story times, trivia contests and interactive games.
 For more details about the various performances on this stage, visit our Brochure Rack to download a daily schedule.

 Open 9 a.m. to 9 p.m.
-(3 p.m. on Labor Day); Located on Judson Avenue at Clough Street next to the Lee & Rose Warner Coliseum.
+(3 p.m. on Labor Day); Located at the southeast corner of Judson Avenue and Clough Street.

-Click here to learn more about the Foundation and to support agricultural education at the State Fair!
+Learn more more about the Foundation and how to support agricultural education at the State Fair!